DazeyMazey/DAZ2/DaZ/Assets/README.txt

 to do this though, ill need to change the tag of the object so the player can pass through unimpeded by damage, etc.
 I turn on and off the layer as a whole to make the images disappear, which is nice for letting the player know that it's safe

+I ended up using a array sweep and checking if each tile has a non null sprite, if it has a sprite it changes it.

 To make an object a hazard:
 1. give it the Hazard Tag
 2. Place it on the Hazard Layer
 3. If you want a fancy hazard, please attach one of the Hazard Behavior scripts to it

+To make a Timer Hazard
+1. make normal hazard
+2. add the environment_hazard_timer script
+3. set timer delay

 To make an object a collectable:
 1. Give it the Collectable Tag